amanwin/SimpleLinearRegression/README.md

 Since 'TV' is very strongly correlated to 'Sales', let's first build a simple linear regression model with ‘TV’ as the predictor variable.

+We have used statsmodels library for building the model:

 [Building a Linear Model](step3/SimpleLinearRegression.ipynb)